 The world is becoming increasingly digital.
 Stay connected by learning to use new technologies.
 This isn’t about being glued to your phone; it’s about using tools that can enhance your life, from video calls with grandchildren to apps that help manage your health.
 Technological literacy keeps you independent and connected as you age.

-14. Cultivate a sense of purpose.
+14. Find (and never forget) your sense of purpose.

 Having a reason to get up in the morning is vital for long-term happiness.
 This could be volunteering, mentoring, or pursuing a long-held dream.
 A sense of purpose provides direction and fulfilment, especially after retirement.
 Start exploring what gives your life meaning now, so you’re not left searching when your career ends.